On this page

 const router = new Router();

-After this, in the same file, we'll define three routes.
-The first route at /
+After this, in the same file, we'll define two routes.
+One at /api/dinosaurs

 to return a specific